tyelf22/preprocessing-project-DGM-2780/README.md

 - Mixins: Create 3 unique mixins (See variables.less) ✓

-- Content: You must match the layout you provided for both the  home and secondary pages. ✓
+- Content: You must match the layout you provided for both the  home and secondary pages.(walmart.com & walmart.com/browse) ✓

 - Is your site using escaping for responsive break points?
 (See variables.less) ✓